 Ordering parts this way is almost foolproof; note I say almost.

-Rotors come in two main flavors – solid and vented.
+Rotors come in two main flavours – solid and vented.
 The performance between these types of rotors is day and night.
 While it isn’t likely you have the wrong rotors fitted, it is possible and worth checking.

 Solid rotors